 You are probably a researcher that wants to collect behavioral data, and you have very specific requirements for your desired experiments, along with the environment that you will be collecting them in.
 The Experiment Factory is an open source, modular infrastructure that will make this easy for you.
 We store all of these components in a version control system called Github including 1) experiments, 2) surveys, 3) games, and different options for deployment (discussed below).
+Note that this is now a legacy version of the Experiment Factory.
+If you are looking for the newer (container-based and reproducible) experiment factory, please see expfactory/expfactory.
 Before we get started, let’s define a few terms.

 - battery: a battery is a bunch of experiments presented in sequence.
 Typically, in research studies participants are presented with a battery of experiments.

 - deployment: refers to where and how you want your participants to take the battery.
 You may choose to have them come into your lab, and sit at one of your computers.
 You may went to send your participants a unique, personal link to complete on their own computer.
 You may also want to serve the experiments from your own private server or database, or from a computer without an internet connection.
 For all of these situations, the experiment factory offers a solution.